 - Personal devices used in the Library are to be appropriately maintained and safe to use.

-- To protect the collection, food and drink is not permitted in areas with Library material.
+- To protect the collection, food and drinks are not permitted in areas with Library material.
 This includes the Exhibition Galleries and Lower Ground 2 of the Governor Marie Bashir Reading Room.

-- Food and drink is not permitted in the Special Collections Area of the Mitchell Library Reading Room.
+- Food and drinks are not permitted in the Special Collections Area of the Mitchell Library Reading Room.

 - Bottled water is permitted in the Mitchell Library Reading Room and covered drinks are permissible in other areas where signage indicates.

-- In the interest of other readers using the Library acceptable levels of dress and personal cleanliness must be met.
+- In the interest of other readers using the Library, acceptable levels of dress and personal hygiene must be met.

 - Footwear must be worn.

 - Clothing and accessories that display offensive imagery/text or that target a group or individual based on race, religion, gender or sexuality must not be worn.

 - A quiet environment for study must be maintained in the reading rooms.